Show All Answers

 Any sign placed in the right-of-way is prohibited.
 This includes streets, street medians, sidewalks, landscaping strips, the extra space behind sidewalks for underground utilities or utility poles (BGMC 17.139-1.).

 Signs attached to utility poles, public traffic signs, trees, benches, fences, rocks, or other natural features, are also prohibited (BGMC 17.139.075).

 Confiscated signs are discarded and may not be retrieved.

 The City Council is responsible for making or changing the laws governing signs, or establishing general policy surrounding signs.

 City staff is in charge of administering the City’s adopted laws.
-If you have a question or concerns regarding sign regulations, or how they are being administered, please direct them to Sam Crummett, Planning Supervisor, via email: firstname.lastname@example.org or by phone at (360) 342-5042.
+If you have a question or concerns regarding sign regulations, or how they are being administered, please direct them to Sam Crummett, Community Development Director, via email: firstname.lastname@example.org or by phone at (360) 342-5042.
 Please detail your question or concern, and contact information.
 Staff will document your comments, and direct you on what course of action is available.